aiidaplugins/aiida-wien2k/etc/notes.md

 - [ ] submission of parallel calculations (EOS example; see eos_workchain.py)

 ## Questions for Jul 13th meeting
-* what to do with the APW specific parameters (RMT, r0 etc ) that are stored in the struct file?

 ## Intallation
 ### AiiDA installation steps